klee-mens/LaserCAD/manual/TutorialLaserCAD.md

 The geometric object <Geom_Object:unnamed> is drawn to the position[ 10.,  50., 110.] with the direction [-0.44721,  0.89443,  0.     ]
 ```
+Here you can see the FreeCAD output.
+Note that the normal of the mirror in
+LaserCAD is defined in such a way, that it points in the mirror and not out of
+its surface, what may differ from some other ray tracing programs.

 <img src="images/2_PositionAndAxes_1.png" alt="Alt-Text" title="" />